Table of Contents

 Case Study: The Zuni Tribe and Water Harvesting

-The Zuni people of the southwestern United States developed intricate water-harvesting systems called waffle gardens.
-These low-walled enclosures capture and retain scarce rainfall, allowing maize and beans to thrive in arid conditions.
-This technique is rooted in cultural values of community cooperation and respect for water as a life-giving force.
-Modern researchers now work with Zuni elders to revive these methods for contemporary drought management.
+The Zuni people of the southwestern United States have developed intricate water-harvesting systems known as waffle gardens.
+These small, low-walled enclosures effectively capture and retain scarce rainfall in arid environments, allowing crops like maize and beans to thrive despite limited water availability.
+This technique exemplifies a deep cultural respect for water as a precious, life-giving force.

 Cultural Values in Forest and Wildlife Management